mvtavares/fabric-k8s/docs/CHAINCODE.md

 # Working with Chaincode

-In this guide we will launch the Asset Transfer Basic chaincode "as a service" on the Kubernetes test network.
+In this guide we will launch the Asset Transfer Basic chaincode "as a service" on the Kubernetes network.
-In addition, we will demonstrate how to connect the test network to a chaincode process running on your local machine as a local binary, attached in an IDE debugger, or in a Docker container.
+In addition, we will demonstrate how to connect the network to a chaincode process running on your local machine as a local binary, attached in an IDE debugger, or in a Docker container.

 ## TL/DR :